kbaseIncubator/relation_engine_incubator/README.md

 ## Testing
-To run tests, arangodb must be running locally on the default port without credentials.
+To run tests, arangodb must be running locally on the default port with default root credentials.
 Then from the repository root:
 ```
 export PYTHONPATH=$(pwd); pytest